Australia Gambling Regulation

 Taxation Laws

 Taxation LawsWinnings generated from gambling are not taxed in Australia mainly because gambling is not considered a profession.
 Even the so-called “professional gamblers” who play poker for a living do not have to pay taxes.
-Instead, casino operators are taxed based on the particular products they offer and the State or Territory they are located in.
+Instead, casino operators are taxed based on the particular products they offer and the state or territory in which they are located.
 In fact, the tax rate is usually determined during negotiations between the local government and the operator.
 In addition, license fees and other surcharges must also be paid.

-This means that the taxes for gambling operators vary significantly across Australia.
-There are monthly taxes on the non-commission-based profits, on quarterly player loss, and others.
-Additionally, casinos pay different federal taxes, including GST (10%) and the tax on corporate income (30% or reduced tax rate of 27.5% for small businesses).
-It is nearly impossible to compare the tax rates for different states and gambling products, so below, we will simply display the tax on table games offered in casinos:
+This means that taxes for gambling operators vary significantly across Australia.
+There are monthly taxes on non-commission-based profits, quarterly taxes on player losses, and other charges.
+Additionally, casinos pay various federal taxes, including GST (10%) and corporate income tax (30%, or a reduced rate of 27.5% for small businesses).
+It is nearly impossible to compare tax rates for different states and gambling products, so below we simply list the taxes on table games offered in casinos:

 Northern Territory The only tax casino operators must pay on their profits from table games is the goods and services tax (GST), which is 10%.